ttn54/SFU-Course-Tracker/README.md

 ## 🙏 Acknowledgments

 - Course data based on SFU's Computing Science program requirements
-- Built as a portfolio project to demonstrate full-stack development skills
+- Built as a portfolio project

 ---